 What is a Power of Attorney?

 A General Power of Attorney is used in most day-to-day situations.
 However, an Enduring Power of Attorney is designed to be used if you become mentally or physically incapacitated.
-Read the section below for more details.
+Read the section below for our Power of Attorney FAQs

 Is a General Power of Attorney different from an Enduring Power of Attorney?